wasmCloud/examples/adsb/README.md

 goreleaser build --clean --snapshot
 ```

-This will build a provider archive with the 5 most common architecture/os combinations.
+This will build the binaries for the 5 most common architecture/os combinations.
+You will now need to add them to a provider archive one at a time.

+> Note: if you have goreleaser pro, you can use the post-hooks to build the provider archive for you all in one swoop

 To manually create the provider archive, first run